Competition

 making the statement referred to in paragraph (6) also states in evidence

-that to the best of his or her knowledge and belief the document or other
+that to the best of their knowledge and belief the document or other material

-that the document or other material relates to a business carried on by the
+document or other material relates to a business carried on by the specified

 50 Admissibility